-While publishers will have professionally edited their titles prior to final proofreading, thus eradicating most errors, many businesses and organisations produce written copy for use online and for print, with few if any checks.
-These are liable to contain more errors than a publisher’s proof, and errors may be damaging to customer confidence and reduce sales.
+It isn’t just publishers who need proofreaders, though.
+This BBC report demonstrates just how important it is for businesses to avoid errors in their written communications with customers and clients.
+While publishers will have professionally edited their titles prior to final proofreading, thus eradicating most errors, many businesses and organisations produce written copy for use online and for print with few if any checks.
+Errors may be damaging to their brand and their professional image, impacting on customer confidence and reducing sales.

 If you are uncertain which service you need, please get in touch for a chat.
 I will be happy to discuss your options with you.